knpuniversity/symfony2-series/knpu/episode2/login-form.rst

 import them manually from here.

 Cool - change the URL in your browser to ``/login``.
 This big ugly error about our controller not returning a response is great news!
-No seriously, it means that the route is working.
+No, seriously, it means that the route is working.
 Now let's fill in the controller!

 The loginAction Logic